310mc/https-310mc.github.io-tl/source/_posts/gang.md

 {% endbubble %}

 {% bubble Kuro %}
-I don’t know who’s over there, but you’ve finally given me an opening.
+I dunno who’s over there, but you’ve finally given me an opening.

 I’ve been waiting for this.
 In battle, patience leads to victory…!
 {% endbubble %}